Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Limitations and Future Scopes

-We aim to overcome these limitations and further enhance the clinical utility and robustness of our approach in the future.
-We will explore the combination of multiple projection techniques as input to improve information retention from the 3D CT volumes.
+We aim to overcome these limitations and further enhance the clinical utility and robustness of our approach in future work.
+We will explore the combination of multiple projection techniques as input to improve information retention from the 3D CT volumes, and we will replace the fixed equally spaced sampling with a content-aware slice-selection strategy that adapts to where fracture-relevant information is concentrated.
 To address the scarcity of ground truth masks for segmentation, we plan to leverage self-supervised pre-training methods or pre-training on other datasets, thereby improving segmentation accuracy and generalizability.
-We will also investigate a computational method to precisely separate the anatomical information of the C2 (axis) from the C1 (atlas) vertebra within the extracted volumes, preventing information blending.
-Further investigation into a wider range of projections for fracture recognition, beyond the current scope, and a more in-depth investigation on efficient fracture recognition networks will be conducted to both improve accuracy and efficiency of the system.
-Also, to enable more precise localization of fractures within an identified fractured vertebra, we will utilize localized fracture bounding box predictions.
-Finally, we will implement strategies to address class imbalance at the vertebra level, particularly for the mid-cervical vertebrae (C3-C5), to improve their individual fracture classification scores and overall model performance.
+We will also investigate a computational method to precisely separate the anatomical information of the C2 (axis) from the C1 (atlas) vertebra within the extracted volumes to prevent information blending, and we will extend evaluation to cases with anatomical variants such as vertebral fusion and ankylosis that the current cohort does not represent.
+Further investigation into a wider range of projections for fracture recognition, together with a more in-depth study of efficient fracture-recognition networks, will be conducted to improve both the accuracy and the efficiency of the system.
+To support clinical reading workflows, we will add localized fracture bounding-box predictions that pinpoint the fracture site within an identified vertebra and consolidate them into a single visualization per suspected fracture.
+We will also implement strategies to address class imbalance at the vertebra level, particularly for the morphologically homogeneous mid-cervical vertebrae (C3--C5), to improve their individual fracture classification scores and overall model performance.
+Finally, we will pursue external multi-institutional and prospective validation across diverse scanners and acquisition protocols, including a field-of-view normalization step that enables cervical localization on unselected clinical scans, to establish the pipeline's robustness beyond the curated dataset used here.

+Beyond the cervical spine, the viability established here raises a broader question about the cost of supervision.
+Voxel-level 3D annotation is among the most expensive and least scalable forms of labeling in volumetric medical imaging, which is why dense 3D masks remain scarce even in large public datasets \citep{Tajbakhsh2020}; in the RSNA cohort, 3D vertebra masks were available for only 87 of the 2019 patients.
+Because localizing anatomy from 2D projections proves viable in this setting, a natural direction for future work is to ask whether projection-domain annotation can stand in for full 3D annotation more generally, supervising the localization of anatomy for downstream structural-anomaly detection in other regions and volumetric modalities at a fraction of the labeling effort.
+Establishing whether projection-level supervision generalizes in this way would extend the present contribution from a single anatomy to a more annotation-efficient approach to localized anomaly detection in CT and other volumetric data.